Tanoy2003-ctrl/File_Zipper_Unzipper/README.md

 Compile the tools (Requires MinGW installed):

 DOS

 gcc -o zipper.exe zipper.c
 gcc -o unzipper.exe unzipper.c
 Compress a file:

 DOS

 zipper.exe input.txt compressed.huff
 Decompress the file:

 DOS

 unzipper.exe compressed.huff restored.txt

 📊 Understanding Performance

 When to expect high compression:

 Huffman coding thrives on redundancy.
 Large text files or uncompressed data (like .bmp or .txt) will see significant size reductions (often 40%–70%).

 When the file size might increase:

-Small Files: For files under 2KB, the 1,024-byte header (storing the frequency table) may be larger than the data saved.
+1.Small Files: For files under 2KB, the 1,024-byte header (storing the frequency table) may be larger than the data saved.

-Already Compressed Files: Files like .jpg, .mp3, or .zip are already optimized.
+2.Already Compressed Files: Files like .jpg, .mp3, or .zip are already optimized.
 Huffman coding may add overhead, making the output slightly larger.

 🛠️ How it Works

-Frequency Analysis: Scans the input file to count occurrences of each of the 256 possible byte values.
+1.Frequency Analysis: Scans the input file to count occurrences of each of the 256 possible byte values.

-Tree Construction: Builds a Min-Heap of nodes and merges the two lowest-frequency nodes repeatedly until a single Huffman Tree remains.
+2.Tree Construction: Builds a Min-Heap of nodes and merges the two lowest-frequency nodes repeatedly until a single Huffman Tree remains.

-Encoding: Traverses the tree to assign bit-strings (e.g., 'e' becomes 10, 'z' becomes 110101).
+3.Encoding: Traverses the tree to assign bit-strings (e.g., 'e' becomes 10, 'z' becomes 110101).

-Bit-Packing: Packs these variable-length bits into standard 8-bit bytes to be written to the disk.
+4.Bit-Packing: Packs these variable-length bits into standard 8-bit bytes to be written to the disk.

-Header Storage: Previews the compressed data with the frequency map so the unzipper can rebuild the exact same tree.
+5.Header Storage: Previews the compressed data with the frequency map so the unzipper can rebuild the exact same tree.